davibaldin/io.infolayer/README.md

 }
 ```

-Decorating an existant plugin (hiding complexity and making a frendly interface).
+### Decorating an existant plugin (hiding complexity and making a frendly interface)

 ```xml
 <?xml version="1.0"?>